pjdufour/tilejet-server/README.md

 python manage.py collectstatic
 ```

+Also change the root for NGINX to point to `/var/www`.

 ## Usage

 The application can be run through the Django built-in development server or Gnuicron ([http://gunicorn.org/](http://gunicorn.org/)).